ERNICommunity/cmake-stm32l4-example/README.md

 - Use conan packages for googletest
 - Autoconfig for IP-address in debug settings
 - Integrate unit test building in vs code cmake extension (at moment only possible via script)
+- Separate include dir in external libs from app